We answer your most frequently asked questions

 Photographs for the blog are taken on a Nikon D700 DX-Format DSLR.
 Lens Nikon 16-80 2.8-4E VR DX AF-S ED Zoom-Nikkor Disclosure: These two photography items contain Amazon affiliate links.
 If you use these links to buy something, we may earn a small commission at no additional cost to you.
 Thank you!

 That answer is very different for each of us.
 Joelle is married and is a grandma to three sweet grandboys.
 She worked as an RN in the Oncology field her whole career and recently was able to retire earlier than she planned.
-Volunteering on committees keeps her engaged both on the local and national level, and it keeps her mind active.
+Volunteering on committees keeps her engaged both on the local and national levels, and it keeps her mind active.
 She has both her kids living near her, along with her three grandboys.

 Along with her husband, they help watch the grandkids when they can.
 Over Joelle’s career, she often traveled for business and will now continue to visit with friends and family throughout the US and business meetings with Ryan.
 International travel is usually a minimum of twice a year with hopes to have more than that soon.
 With so much flexibility Joelle can juggle it all pretty efficiently.